xcomfan/xcomfan.github.io/go/control_structures/loops.md

 ## Using for range To Iterate Over Data Structures

 There is a `for range` loop which can iterate over some of Go's built in types such as arrays, slices, maps, strings and channels.
+When ranging over a slice, two values are returned for each iteration.
+The first is the index, and the second is a copy of the element at that index.

 ```go
 package main